Foundation Mastercard Sells 38,536 Shares of Mastercard Inc (NYSE:MA) Stock

-Mastercard Inc (NYSE:MA) major shareholder Foundation Mastercard sold 38,536 shares of Mastercard stock in a transaction that occurred on Thursday, January 23rd.
-The shares were sold at an average price of $323.57, for a total transaction of $12,469,093.52.
-Following the completion of the sale, the insider now owns 111,602,175 shares of the company’s stock, valued at $36,111,115,764.75.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Mastercard Inc (NYSE:MA) major shareholder Foundation Mastercard sold 38,536 shares of the business’s stock in a transaction dated Wednesday, January 29th.
+The stock was sold at an average price of $320.53, for a total transaction of $12,351,944.08.
+Following the completion of the transaction, the insider now directly owns 111,486,567 shares of the company’s stock, valued at $35,734,789,320.51.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):